marmendo/dockermonster/README.md

    `$ oc new-app git://github.com/marmendo/dockermonster`

    After some seconds it will launch a builder
+   Once the builder finished you must create the route

+   `$ oc expose service/dockermonster -l name=dockermonster

    Once the builder ends you must:
    - Add a route with path "ticket-monster" from the Openshift Web Console
    - TODO
        - I didn't find a way to do this from the command line
+       ```
+          OK.
+I looks like this is not possible to create a route with path on OSE 3.1.1
+          Probably could be possible using a json or yaml file, but didn't find a valid example
+          Copying the application as ROOT.war we can publish the route in /   Solved!!

        - Find the way to publish jolokia (8778) service (it works ok in demobuilder monster app)
        ```
            bin/standalone.conf:# Install the Jolokia agent